|L. v. Beethoven||Fidelio||Marzellina|

 *not yet performed on stage

-For her June 2018 Leipzig Opera house debut in the title role of Alban Berg's Lulu, the American soprano's performance was described by the German press as 'perfectly cast', 'terrific' and 'a barnstorming role debut, both as a singer and actress'.
+For her June 2018 Leipzig Opera house debut in the title role of Alban Berg's Lulu, Rebecca's performance was described by the German press as 'perfectly cast', 'terrific' and 'a barnstorming role debut, both as a singer and actress'.
 In 2017/18, she also earned rave reviews for her transformation into the iconic Marilyn Monroe for the European premiere of Gavin Bryars' Marilyn Forever at the Vienna Volksoper.
 Other Volksoper appearances last season included Rosina in The Barber of Seville, Laura in Der Bettelstudent, Valencienne in Die lustige Witwe, Annina Giró in Vivaldi - Die fünfte Jahreszeit, as well as a return to the roles of Pamina, Adele, Violetta Valéry and Susanna.

 After her June 2016 Perm Opera house debut as Violetta in a La traviata conducted by Teodor Currentzis and staged by Robert Wilson, Rebecca began the 2016/17 season with performances of the same role at the Vienna Volksoper.
 In November 2016 she debuted with Malmö Opera, where she starred as Susanna in a new production of Mozart's Le nozze di Figaro directed by Peter Stein.
 Appearances at the Vienna Volksoper during this season included her role debut as Rosina in The Barber of Seville, Annina Giró in a new production of Vivaldi - Die fünfte Jahreszeit, Pamina in Die Zauberflöte, Adele in Die Fledermaus, and Laura in Der Bettelstudent.
 She also appeared at the Vienna Musikverein as the soprano soloist in performances of Beethoven's 9th Symphony with the Tonkünstler Orchestra.